jbasko/wr-profiles/docs/README.rst

     warehouse_profile = WarehouseProfile()

-Normally you"d only need a single instance of your profile class.
+Normally you'd only need a single instance of your profile class.

 Get Concrete Profile